NIFL to supply all clubs with defibrillators

 “Everyone in football got a real shock at the events in Denmark a few weeks ago, so if this project saves one life over a period of time, we simply can’t put a value on that.”

-“The health and welfare of the people connected with our clubs is paramount and sincere thanks to my colleagues on the NIFL Board for their support in delivering this vital support.”
+The Chairman said the health and welfare of the people connected with their clubs is paramount.

+“Sincere thanks to my colleagues on the NIFL Board for their support in delivering this vital support,” he concluded.